RareSkills/solana-tutorial/content/anchor-account-types/en/anchor-account-types.md

 <!-- ![Signer program output](https://static.wixstatic.com/media/706568_3eb814a8492a4152bcc3088d4d0f57cb~mv2.png/v1/fill/w_1480,h_244,al_c,q_90,usm_0.66_1.00_0.01,enc_auto/706568_3eb814a8492a4152bcc3088d4d0f57cb~mv2.png) -->

 ## Program
-This should be self explanatory.
+This should be self-explanatory.
 It signals to Anchor the account is an executable one, i.e. a program, and you may issue to it a cross program invocation.
 The one we have been using is the system program, though later we will use our own programs.

 ## Learn more
 [Learn Solana](https://www.rareskills.io/solana-tutorial) development in our Ethereum to Solana course.